tado-mi/Relational_Database/readme.md

 a simple [linked list](https://en.wikipedia.org/wiki/Linked_list) data structure.

-# compiling
+# Run

-hit on the terminal
+There is an included `makefile` for convenience.
+To use it, hit on the terminal

 	make
 	make run